tonykevin/cpp/README.md

 ```

-Then run the application with [gcc and Make](https://www3.ntu.edu.sg/home/ehchua/programming/cpp/gcc_make.html), but feel free to use other tools as you like.
+Then run the application with [Gcc and Make](https://www3.ntu.edu.sg/home/ehchua/programming/cpp/gcc_make.html), but feel free to use other tools as you like.

-Congratulations! :tada: :tada: has written your first lines of code in __c++__.
+Congratulations! :tada: :tada: has written your first lines of code in __C++__.
 Maybe you still do not understand the instructions of the program well, but little by little it will discover a language to communicate with computers. lets' start! :rocket:

 ## Variables